Jon Yongfook · December 2020

 …would result in an image with the title text HELLO and a poster image pulled from the URL specified.

 In this way, you can use the Query Strings feature of Bannerbear to generate new images on-the-fly.
-Next we are going to plug in some CMS variables into this url so that the CMS (Webflow in this case) creates these URLs for us dynamically, using data from the posts (e.g. post titles).
+Next we are going to plug in some WordPress variables into this url so that WordPress creates these URLs for us dynamically, using data from the posts (e.g. post titles).

 Before going to the next step, you may want to turn off the Rate Limit feature in the Query String settings page.
 When you are doing a lot of testing or generating lots of images in bulk you can turn this off to prevent Bannerbear from blocking your requests.